G7495x/CSE-VTU-Labs---2010-Syllabus/Networks-Lab-10CSL77/7-CRC/README.md

 	<br><br><img src="../Images/7-2.png?raw=true" width="480px">
 * The **data** bits are the dividend.
 * **REMAINDER** is the CRC bits and **quotient** is discarded.
 * CRC is computed by sender.
 It is **appended** to the data bits and sent.
 The reciever just performs a division operation on the entire received bits.
-After the division, the previously appended bits will be zeros.
-If not, then an error is detected.
+After the division, the previously appended bits will be **zeros**.
+If not, then an **error** is detected.
-* The divisor is normally called the **generator polynomial** or simply the **generator**.
+* The divisor is normally called the **generator polynomial** or simply the generator.
 * A **pre-defined divisor** is used.
 The divisor is **common** between sender and receiver.
-* For 16-bit CRC, the divisor must be 17 bits long with leftmost bit = 1.
+* For 16-bit CRC, the divisor must be **17** bits long with leftmost bit = 1.
 * **CRC-CCITT** (16-bit) standard divisor - 0b10001000000100001.

 ### Code